 20% Off Select Candies & Body Care Products

 With Valentine’s Day just around the corner, we’re having a special sale on select local candies and body care products in the Arboretum Gift Shop.
 Come see and smell the beautiful witch-hazels blooming in the Witt Winter Garden and then stop in at the shop to buy a gift for that special someone!

 Candy on sale: Includes chocolates and caramels from Chukar Cherries, Seattle Chocolates, Jonboy Caramels, Jacobson Salt Co.
 Caramels.

 Body care products on sale: Includes soaps, lotions, bath salts, beard balm, chapstick, and more from Honey House Naturals, Panier Des Sans, Seattle Seed Co., Wavertree & London.

 Support the Arboretum with your purchases!

-Mary Ellen Mulder Arboretum Gift Shop - ONLINE, WITH CURBSIDE PICKUP ONLY
+Mary Ellen Mulder Arboretum Gift Shop - OPEN

 Proceeds benefit the Washington Park Arboretum.

 Location: Inside the Graham Visitor Center, Washington Park Arboretum (2300 Arboretum Dr. E, Seattle, WA 98112).

 Managed by the Arboretum Foundation and staffed by volunteers, the Arboretum Gift Shop is a great place to purchase gifts for everyone in your life.
 You’ll find a delightful selection of plant and outdoor books, plant-themed jewelry, natural body products, home and garden decor, and tools for green thumbs—and so much more.
 Our snack bar sells a variety of snacks, cold beverages, and Zoka’s Arboretum Blend hot coffee.